Altinity/clickhouse-regression/engines/requirements/replacing_merge_tree.md

 is_deleted column (possible values: 0 / 1) to the ReplacingMergeTree.
 The is_deleted column is optional, but if enabled, the version column becomes mandatory.

+### RQ.SRS-035.ClickHouse.ReplicatedReplacingMergeTree
+version: 1.0

+[ClickHouse] SHALL support [ReplicatedReplacingMergeTree] engine which allows same functions as new [ReplacingMergeTree] but on cluster environment.

+### RQ.SRS-035.ClickHouse.ReplicatedReplacingMergeTree.Distributed
+version: 1.0

+[ClickHouse] SHALL support connection of [Distributed] engine table to new [ReplicatedReplacingMergeTree],

 #### RQ.SRS-035.ClickHouse.ReplacingMergeTree.OldReplacingMergeTree
 version: 1.0